 COVID Pandemic Pass/No Pass Grading for Undergraduates

-To help alleviate concern over the transition to online classes and other possible complications arising from the coronavirus pandemic, Wayne State University added a pass/no pass grading option for undergraduate students for the 2020-2021 academic year.
+To help alleviate concern over the transition to online classes and other possible complications arising from the coronavirus pandemic, Wayne State University added a pass/no pass grading option for undergraduate students for select semesters during 2020 and 2021.

 Skip directly to process information here.

-University-level rules governing the pass/no pass grading option have been relaxed for undergraduate students for the Fall 2020 and Winter 2021 terms.
+University-level rules governing the pass/no pass grading option were relaxed for undergraduate students for the Winter 2020, Fall 2020, Winter 2021, and Spring/Summer 2021 terms.
 Students may elect more than one course in the semester for P/N grading.
 The P/N grading option is available to students after final grading has taken place.
-P/N grades elected during Fall 2020 and Winter 2021 will not count toward the maximum allowed.
-P grades elected during Fall 2020 and Winter 2021 will be accepted for general education credit for Competency Requirements, Inquiry Requirements, and Wayne Experience, but may not count for some schools, colleges, programs or majors.
+P/N grades elected during Winter 2020, Fall 2020, Winter 2021, and Spring/Summer 2021 will not count toward the maximum allowed.
+P grades elected during these semesters will be accepted for general education credit for Competency Requirements, Inquiry Requirements, and Wayne Experience, but may not count for some schools, colleges, programs or majors.

 This policy does not automatically change school, college or program requirements.
-Students should be aware that although individual schools, colleges or programs are permitted to make curricular changes in light of the coronavirus pandemic, they are not required to do so.
+Students should be aware that although individual schools, colleges or programs were permitted to make curricular changes in light of the coronavirus pandemic, they were not required to do so.
 In particular, many programs cannot accept grades of P or of C- due to accreditation requirements.
 Students should discuss program requirements closely with academic advisors.